 Searching using other fields

 Here, we are passing the two parameters, name and company.
-The approach to find the correct Product record will remain the same.
+The approach to finding the correct Product record will remain the same.
 The only difference will be in the constraints that we will apply.

 Both the approaches are correct and will work in all cases.
 Yet, I recommend creating a dummy group.
 This keeps your app organized.
 And if in future you want to change the data source of a URL parameter, it is simpler to change.